Chart Color Schemes

 Employment

-Over the past year, ending June 2025, employment grew by an estimated 5.2%.
-As of that date, 7,847 residents are employed, with an unemployment rate of 1.8%, which is below Rest of WA's rate of 3.2%.
-Workforce participation is at 63.5%, slightly higher than the Rest of WA average of 59.4%.
-Key industries for employment among residents are construction, accommodation & food, and health care & social assistance.
+Over the past year, there was an estimated employment growth of 5.2%.
+As of this date, 7,847 residents are employed, with an unemployment rate of 1.8%, which is below Rest of WA's rate of 3.2%.
+Workforce participation stands at 63.5%, slightly higher than Rest of WA's 59.4%.
+The leading employment industries among residents include construction, accommodation & food, and health care & social assistance.

-The area shows strong specialization in accommodation & food, with an employment share of 1.9 times the regional level.
-However, mining is under-represented, with only 6.4% of Busselton Surrounds' workforce compared to 11.7% in Rest of WA.
-While local employment opportunities exist, many residents commute elsewhere for work, as indicated by the Census working population count.
-In the 12-month period ending June 2025, employment increased by 5.2%, while labour force grew by 5.4%, causing the unemployment rate to rise by 0.2 percentage points.
-In contrast, Rest of WA experienced employment growth of 1.1% and labour force growth of 0.5%, with a 0.6 percentage point drop in unemployment.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Busselton Surrounds.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Busselton Surrounds' employment mix suggests local growth of approximately 5.7% over five years and 12.2% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.
+Notably, the area has a high concentration in accommodation & food services, with employment levels at 1.9 times the regional average.
+Conversely, mining is under-represented, with only 6.4% of Busselton Surrounds' workforce compared to 11.7% in Rest of WA.
+Many residents commute elsewhere for work based on Census data analysis.
+Between June 2024 and June 2025, employment increased by 5.2%, while the labour force grew by 5.4%, leading to a slight rise in unemployment rate (0.2 percentage points).
+In contrast, Rest of WA experienced lower employment growth (1.1%) and labour force growth (0.5%), with a decrease in unemployment rate (0.6 percentage points).
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Busselton Surrounds' employment mix suggests local growth of approximately 5.7% over five years and 12.2% over ten years.

 Frequently Asked Questions - Employment